w3c/webref/packages/idl/README.md

 The following guarantees are provided by this package:
 - All IDL files can be parsed by the version of [webidl2.js](https://github.com/w3c/webidl2.js/) used in `peerDependencies` in `package.json`.
+- `WebIDL2.validate` passes with the exception of the "no-nointerfaceobject" rule about `[LegacyNoInterfaceObject]`, which is in wide use.
 - All types are defined by some specification.
 - All extended attributes are defined by some specification.
 - No duplicate top-level definitions or members.